Setting Translation Checks

 Given the example above, and considering that you have a translation check with the above regular expression configured for both the source and the translation text, an error (or a warning) will be raised for the translation entered.

-Description: Match everything except an unwanted pattern
+8. Match everything except an unwanted pattern

-When you want to identify instances where any character except a list of excluded characters is enclosed in brackets, then you can use the following regular expression.
+When you want to identify instances where any character except a list of excluded characters is enclosed in brackets, you can use the following regular expression.

 Regex: \[([^w|W])\]

 To match any character except a list of excluded characters put the excluded characters between [^ and ].
-The caret ^ must immediately follow the [ .
+The caret ^ must immediately follow the [.

 When this check is applied to the translation text only, the following can happen:

-• If the translation text contains a character enclosed in brackets and this character is either w or W, then no errors will be returned
+• If the translation text contains a character enclosed in brackets and this character is either w or W, then no errors will be returned.

-• If the translation text contains a character enclosed in brackets and this character is neither w nor W , then an error will be returned
+• If the translation text contains a character enclosed in brackets and this character is neither w nor W, then an error will be returned.

-Description: Consecutive duplicate words
+9. Consecutive duplicate words

 You can use the following regular expression to identify instances where translation text contains consecutive duplicate words.